| | | | | | |

 “We preferred to use Pepperidge Farm thin sliced white and Pepperidge Farm thin sliced wheat.
 You can cut the sandwiches into 4 triangles or 3 bars- for variety.”

-Pro Advice on Freezing Tea Sandwiches
+Pro Advice for Freezing Tea Sandwiches

 Questions on freezing ahead finger sandwiches always come up when planning for weddings, larger afternoon teas, and gatherings.